"Holding Court" John A. Macdonald Statue

 The irony of holding court on Holding Court

-by Fred Lester, about 4 years ago
+by Fred Lester, over 5 years ago

 All statues in the country which were duly commissioned by responsible people of the day should remain regardless of the emotions they instill.
 Defacing them is a crime against the society which placed them there.
 That Sir John is the focus of this debate is appropriate, being a symbol of democracy - yes, even with its flaws!